realworldocaml/book/book/testing/README.md

           (Sign.flip (Int.sign x)))
 ```

-Note that we didn't explictly state how many examples should be
+Note that we didn't explicitly state how many examples should be
 tested.
 Quickcheck has a built in default which can be overridden by
 way of an optional argument.

-In any case, running the test uncovers the fact that the property
+Running the test uncovers the fact that the property we've been
-we've been testing doesn't actually hold on all outputs, as you can
+testing doesn't actually hold on all outputs, as you can see below.
-see below.

 ```sh dir=examples/erroneous/quickcheck_property_test
   $ dune runtest